Introduction for Engineering Strategy.

 As I’ve worked on this book, one of my lingering concerns is that the ideas in it are perhaps simply too obvious to write down.

-Each time I’ve been tempted to set the project aside, I see a new example, or am reminded of an old experience, where some of the smartest people I’ve ever known have struggled unsuccessfully with a strategy problem that some would describe as quite obvious.
+Each time I’ve been tempted to set the project aside, I see a new example, or am reminded of an old experience, where some of the smartest people I’ve ever known have struggled unsuccessfully with a strategy problem that some people would describe as quite obvious.

 The belief that strategy is complex often gets people in trouble.
 It’s appealing to believe that strategies fail due to detailed errors in decision-making, or the unanticipated move of an adversary, and maybe that’s true when it comes to grand company strategies.
 However, my experience is that engineering strategies fail for very mundane reasons.
 The most common of these mundane reasons is that executives assume their strategy is good enough and move to rolling the strategy out before validating it works.